fishie/infinite-sequence-investigator/README.md

 ## Setup

 You need nodejs >= 12 to run the tests.
-Apart from that, node is not strictly necessary, check package.json for commands to run in absence of npm.
+Install eslint for linting.

 ```
 sudo apt install python3 python3-distutils